-I’m officially opting out of the hustle bustle of Christmases gone.
-I simply cannot handle the pace of the few weeks that surround Christmas anymore.
+I’m officially opting out of the hustle and bustle of Christmases gone.
+I simply cannot handle the pace of the few weeks surrounding Christmas anymore.

 How to Enjoy a Slow Holiday Next Year

 Everyone’s version of a slow Christmas will look different.
 But here’s what mine will look like.

 Christmas time often means busy schedules and extra activities.
 Especially if we have traveled across the country to family or if we have visitors staying with us.
 It also means normal routines and rhythms get lost.
 But in order to stay sane and keep my kids from being constantly exhausted, next year we will put some boundaries in place that allow us more time and space.